How To Hang Paper Flowers (without damaging the wall)

 How to hang paper flowers

-My next flowers are 3 garden roses – one is larger, and the other two a little smaller.
+My next flowers are three garden roses – one large and two a bit smaller.
+I’ll also attach them using magnets.

 How to hang paper flowers

-The last flowers I have left to attach are little blue daisies.
+The last flowers I need to attach are the little blue daisies.

-In such cases, I use tiny neodymium magnets, they are very small and compact, so it’s very convenient.
+In such cases, I use tiny neodymium magnets.
+They are very small and compact, so it’s a very convenient option.

-The only thing you can pay attention to is to make sure that the sticky tack is not too soft, otherwise it does not hold well.
+I usually buy in bulk to get a better deal.
+The only thing to watch for is that the sticky tack isn’t too soft, or it won’t hold well.

-So to attach the leaves, I make very small peas of sticky tack (you only need a few peas for each branch).
+To attach the leaves, I use small pieces of sticky tack – just a few small blobs for each branch.

 My set is ready!

-If you’d like to recreate this set, you can do so with my free and paid paper flowers templates:
+If you’d like to recreate this set, you can use my free and paid paper flower templates:

 Hello and welcome to FancyBloom!